-Quitting meat delivers big payoffs, and it’s likely far easier to go vegetarian than you realize.
+Quitting meat delivers big payoffs, and it’s far easier to go vegetarian than you may realize.
 Ridding your diet of meat eliminates animal cruelty and protects the planet, while potentially improving your health.
 But how much effort does it take to ditch meat?
-It turns out to be shockingly easy—especially if you follow the advice I’ll offer here.
+It turns out to be shockingly easy—especially if you follow the advice offered here.

 It’s Never Been So Easy to Go Vegetarian